lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ```

 #### 2.7.
 Excluded methods for module pausing
+Now the protocol should be able to pause deposits to all modules at once.
+The pausing logic should be moved to the `DepositSecurityModule` contract.
+More reasons for this change are provided in the new [DSM specification](https://hackmd.io/@lido/rJrTnEc2a#Soft-Pause).

-Methods, events and constants related to Staking Module pausing logic should be removed from the `StakingRouter` contract:
+The following methods, events and constants that implement pausing logic in the `StakingRouter` contract should be deleted:

 - `StakingModuleNotPaused` error type;
 - `STAKING_MODULE_PAUSE_ROLE` and `STAKING_MODULE_RESUME_ROLE` constants;
 - `pauseStakingModule` and `resumeStakingModule` methods.